 Talk about a tasty way to get those greens.
-Made with homemade pesto, antioxidant-rich cherries, lemon zest, and raw zoodles, this simple dish brings summer flavors back to your mouth any time of year.
+Made with homemade pesto, antioxidant-rich cherries, lemon zest, and raw zoodles, this simple dish brings summer flavors to your mouth any time of year.
 Tip: Use dried cherries in place of fresh if the fruit isn’t in season.

 Instead of turning to takeout, try this simple recipe.
-With the best of Thai flavors (peanut butter, cashews, chili, and cashews) and a refreshing touch of basil, mint, and cilantro, you may break up with delivery for good.
+With the best of Thai flavors (peanut butter, cashews, chili, and cashews) and a refreshing touch of basil, mint, and cilantro, you might just break up with delivery for good.
 Though the dish is awesome as is, it also tastes great with an added protein like chicken or tofu.

 The recipe creator isn’t kidding when she says the flavor will “make your heart swoon.”
 Though it's full of all the amazing ingredients that make carbonara decadent (and delicious), this zoodle version is a perfect way to lighten up the rich classic.
 To make it even healthier, try turkey bacon or chicken sausage in place of the pancetta.

 Though this recipe is relatively low carb, it’s as filling and satisfying as a dish with actual pasta.
 Made with fresh figs, arugula, basil, pancetta, and pecorino Romano cheese, it’ll be hard not to demolish the entire bowl.
 (But hey—it’s totally fine if you do.)

 This recipe will be one of the easiest meal you’ll ever make, even if you're making pesto from scratch.
 If you opt for a store-bought variety instead, the prep time will be cut down to less than five minutes.
 Top with cherry tomatoes, Parmesan cheese, and a dash of salt and pepper.